jordansmithnz/observation-tracking-backfill/README.md

 # ObservationTrackingBackfill

-ObservationTrackingBackfill brings UIKit and AppKit automatic observation tracking back to systems where Swift Observation exists but native view tracking is missing.

-iOS 17 and macOS 14 include Swift Observation, but UIKit and AppKit do not automatically track observable model reads in view, view controller, and configuration update methods.
-ObservationTrackingBackfill fills that gap by tracking observable values read inside supported callbacks and invalidating the right update pass when those values change.
+iOS 17 and macOS 14 include Swift Observation, but not the automatic observation tracking that later OS versions support.
+Automatic tracking was introduced in iOS 26 and macOS 26, with backfill only supported to the prior app version.

-This is intended for apps that support iOS 17 or macOS 14 and want to use `@Observable` models from UIKit or AppKit without manually calling `setNeedsLayout()`, `setNeedsUpdateConfiguration()`, or similar invalidation methods after every model mutation.
+Apps that support iOS 17 or macOS 14 and want to use `@Observable` models from UIKit or AppKit without manually invalidating primitives may now do so.

 ## Requirements